vmware-archive/pop/docs/source/topics/sub_patterns.rst

 This example shows iterating over the modules found in the beacons sub.
 The plugins are defined as needing to implement an async generator function.
-We call the async generator function, which returns an async generator that gets appended to a list.
+We call the async generator function which returns an async generator that gets appended to a list.
 That list is then passed to the as_yielded function that yields as the next async generator yields.
 The yielded data is then added to a QUE that can be ingested elsewhere.